sgreene570/CSHRGBLEDSign/README.md

 # cshrgbledsign

-WIP Networked RGB LEDs using the Python Flask Library.
-Prints out to the pi-blaster library with RGB Leds connected to GPIO pins 22, 23, and 24 in that respective order.
-Uses HTTP form data to process requests in a back-end style, working on making things more RESTFul.
-.
+WIP Networked RGB LEDs using Flask and the pi-blaster library.
+Returns JSON objects after any color is set.

+To Do:
+Add 1 wire iButton support for CSH users.